University campus in Georgia

 Source: IPEDS 2023

-Federal Financial Aid: Complete the FAFSA as early as possible (opens October 1).
-Federal Pell Grants provide up to $7,395/year (2024-25) for eligible students—this money never needs to be repaid.
-Federal Direct Loans offer favorable terms compared to private loans.
-Work-study programs provide part-time employment that fits academic schedules.
+File the FAFSA as soon as it opens (October 1).
+Pell Grants go up to $7,395/year (2024-25) and don't need to be repaid.
+Federal Direct Loans have better terms than private loans.
+Work-study gives you part-time hours that fit your class schedule.

-Employer Tuition Programs: Many technology companies offer substantial tuition assistance.
-Amazon's Career Choice program covers up to $5,250/year.
-Starbucks, UPS, Walmart, and others offer similar benefits for part-time employees.
-If you're working while attending school, investigate whether your employer offers educational benefits.
+Employer tuition programs: Amazon's Career Choice covers up to $5,250/year.
+Starbucks, UPS, Walmart, and others have similar programs for part-time employees.
+If you're working, check what your employer offers before borrowing.

-Calculate Your Mobile Development Degree ROI in Georgia
+Mobile Development Degree ROI Calculator — Georgia

 Use our interactive ROI calculator to estimate your return on investment for a mobile development degree in Georgia.
 Enter your expected tuition costs, financial aid, and career goals to see projected payback periods and lifetime earnings.
 The calculator uses current salary data from BLS and tuition data from IPEDS to provide accurate estimates.